-Kemp, a Republican, was the representative for New York’s 31st congressional district from 1983 to 1988.
+Kemp was the representative for New York’s 31st congressional district and was a Republican.
+He served from 1983 to 1988.

-Each dot in the chart below was a member of the House of Representatives in 1988.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Kemp is shown as a purple triangle. (analysis methodology)
+Kemp is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1988 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Kemp sponsored bills primarily in these issue areas: